Modeling the GRB jet properties with 3D general relativistic simulations of magnetically arrested accretion flows: Results

-The resolution study of \cite{White2019} was particularly focussing on the MAD scenario.
-They find that certain global properties converge with resolution such as the mass accretion rate, jet efficiency and the MRI suppression factor.
-We note that our global resolution of 288x256x128 is at least at the level of their level 2 resolution which satisfactorily resolves these quantities.
-Our models clearly suppress the MRI and result in a MAD state shortly after the beginning of the simulations.
+Initially, accretion is initiated and driven by the MRI as described previously.
+The MRI is then suppressed in our models at an evolved time by the fact that a very strong magnetic barrier is formed near the black hole horizon.
+This halts the MRI driven accretion, and interchange instabilities drive the process, resulting in the formation of a MAD state.
+The suppression of MRI can be quantified by the parameter $S_{MRI}$, which is the ratio of the MRI fastest growing mode wavelength over the disk scale height (cf. \cite{White2019} \& \cite{McKinney2012MagChoked}):

+where $H=c_s / \Omega_K$ with the sound speed $c_s = \sqrt{\gamma p_g / (\rho_0+u_g+p_g)}$ and $\Omega_K$ is the Keplerian angular velocity.
+Figure \ref{fig:H+lambda_MRI} shows the comparison of the disk scale height and the MRI wavelength in our models at an evolved time $t = 5000 ~t_g$.
+We can see that the MRI wavelength is much larger in comparison to the disk scale height in both cases indicating that $S_{MRI} < 1$ and the suppression of the MRI.

 Following \cite{White2019} we assume that the accumulated flux on the horizon $\phi_{BH}$ is not affected by the resolution.
 Thus we argue that the large scale structures of the MAD flows are correctly described by our models.
 Our models have sufficiently enough resolution to properly catch the base of the jet structure and Lorentz factor profiles as well.

 We initialize our models with single large poloidal loops of magnetic field.
 Such configurations are proved to result in the development of strong poloidal flux in the vicinity of the black horizon as the accretion proceeds \citep{McKinney2012MagChoked, Penna2013membrane}.
 This helps in achieving the MAD state within a short time ($\sim 1500 - 2000 t_g$) after the simulation has begun (as can be seen from Fig.\ref{fig:phi_BH}).
 We note, that some recent simulations have shown that the development of such strong poloidal flux happens even with much weaker initial fields \citep{Liska2020} and also develops a magnetically arrested accretion disk state.
 In order to see such effects, we would need much higher resolutions and longer runs as compared to the ones presented in this paper.
 However, some of our models, previously run in 2D, and for shorter amounts of time with weaker initial magnetic field configurations, also showed the building up of strong poloidal flux after a certain time \citep{Janiuketal2021}.